kubeflow/katib/docs/katib-config.md

 }
 ```

 All of these settings except `image` can be omitted.
-If you don't specify any settings, default value will be set.
+If you don't specify any other settings, default value will be set.

 1. `image` - Docker image name for the `random` suggestion.

    **Must be specified**.

-2. `imagePullPolicy` - Random suggestion container [image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images).
+2. `imagePullPolicy` - `Random` suggestion container [image pull policy](https://kubernetes.io/docs/concepts/configuration/overview/#container-images).

    Default value is `IfNotPresent`.

-3. `resources` - Random suggestion [container resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).
-In above example you can see how to specify `limits` and `requests`.
-Currently, you can specify only `cpu`, `memory` and `ephemeral-storage`.
+3. `resources` - `Random` suggestion [container resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).
+In the above example you can see how to specify `limits` and `requests`.
+Currently, you can specify only `memory`, `cpu` and `ephemeral-storage`.

    Default values for `requests` are: